 - Health coaching, which seeks to support and empower people to make sustainable lifestyle and behavior changes

 - A collaborative practice model that links allied health professionals with licensed providers to better serve patients and create more sustainable practices

-Our comprehensive virtual training courses are presented by Chris Kresser along with his faculty of world-renowned clinicians and allied health professionals, all of whom deliver insights into how to build and manage an effective practice and professional career while integrating Functional Medicine and ancestral health.
+Our comprehensive virtual training courses are presented by Tracey O’Shea, FNP along with her faculty of world-renowned clinicians and allied health professionals, all of whom deliver insights into how to build and manage an effective practice and professional career while integrating Functional Medicine and ancestral health.
 Graduates of the Kresser Institute don’t just learn a set of skills, but join an interconnected and vital community of practitioners and allied health professionals who have been trained in the same paradigm.

 Together, we can reinvent healthcare and turn the tide of chronic disease.
 The Kresser Institute considers itself a critical force in helping mission-inspired health professionals become part of the revolution—and change the face of modern medicine.

-Our faculty consists of experts and thought leaders in Functional Medicine, health coaching, behavior change, motivational interviewing, and evidence-based medicine among other fields.
+Our faculty are experts and thought leaders in Functional Medicine.
 To see the full list of faculty members and learn more about their background and expertise, please visit this page.